JustBroch/chef-de-cuisine/model/adrs/1-tech-stack-choice.md

 We have decided to implement the said tech stack for the following reasons:

 React will enable us to create a fast, interactive, and responsive single-page application, improving user experience by minimizing page reloads and providing dynamic content updates.
+Using TypeScript will allow us to create and customise the front-end to allow for more flexibility in design.

 Flask offers a flexible way to develop and expose RESTful APIs.
 Given our prior experience with Flask in the Cloud Infrastructure Assignment, we can efficiently design APIs that connect the frontend with the backend services.